Ugh-that-guy/teveller/Teveller-CRB.md

 The spacelanes can be dangerous.
 Pirates lurk near gas giants and jump points.
 Vessels belonging to enemy interstellar polities might raid a system and prey on the player characters’ ship.
 The player characters might decide to engage in some piracy themselves, or they may be the crew of a patrol frigate that has found some pirates or raiders.
 Use the following rules to run the combat action on such occasions.

 Space Combat Basics
 Ships typically fight at a range of several thousand, or tens of thousands, kilometers.
-However, Cepheus Deluxe abstracts ranges in ship combat.
+However, TevellerRPG abstracts ranges in ship combat.
 There is no need to track ranges, though creative Referees and players might describe their maneuverings and tactics in terms of range.
 Space combat typically occurs in 6-minute rounds.
 This time accounts for weapon recharge cycles and long-range missile travel, as well as emergency repairs.
 Since range is abstracted using the Position mechanic (below), it is possible to run space combats at different time frames.
 This allows for furious dogfights between fighters, intense chases as smugglers attempt to run blockades, as well as nail-bitingly slow cat-and-mouse actions between pirates and patrol frigates, all using the same basic rules.
 However long a round is in space combat, in each round every crew member may take one action, as detailed below.
 This means that crew members staffing two posts – such as a pilot also serving as a captain – must choose only one post they are filling in each round.
 This is the main reason most larger ships, and all military vessels, have dedicated captain and specialized personnel for each crew position.
 A character may occupy two positions at once, but in each given round, they may only act in one position.
 For example, smaller civilian starships often have the pilot double as the captain.
 In such cases, the character must choose every round if they take a piloting action or a captain's command action.